-Within the scope of the fund selection process for investments in other funds, an analysis and assessment are made regarding how the fund manager of each respective fund is to adequately ensure that adverse impacts on sustainability factors are taken into account.
-In addition to this, the fund manager considers the principal adverse impact on sustainability factors (PAI) for direct investments as well and for funds in which a screening is conducted.
+The fund manager has only invested in funds managed by the fund company where the all funds, in turn, have been considered regarding adverse impacts on sustainability factors.
+In addition to this, through screening each respective fund down to the company/issuer level, the fund manager considers principle adverse impacts for sustainability factors (PAI).
 This is done through the usage of the fund company's internal PAI tool, where potential adverse impacts are identified and analysed.
-Companies or issuers deemed to have unacceptable risks regarding PAI are managed, for example, through exclusion, asset stewardship, or for investments in other funds, dialogue with the fund manager of concern.
+Companies or issuers deemed to have unacceptable risks regarding PAI are managed, for example, through exclusion and asset stewardship.